-“It had been agreed that the only sure way of getting Stan Musial out was to get him out of town,” columnist Red Smith wrote as the Cardinals completed a two-game series sweep of the Giants at New York’s Polo Grounds.
+“It had been agreed that the only sure way of getting Stan Musial out was to get him out of town,” New York columnist Red Smith wrote.

 Bill Terry told a New York publication he would be rooting for Musial to hit .400 for the season.
 “My advice would be for Stan to take each game as it comes along and not even start thinking about the .400 average,” Terry said.